Metalanguage for speech acts

 Enfield, N. J., & Levinson, S. C.

 Metalanguage for speech acts.
-In Field manual volume 13
+In A. Majid (Ed.

 People of all cultures have some degree of concern with categorizing types of communicative social action.
 All languages have words with meanings like speak, say, talk, complain, curse, promise, accuse, nod, wink, point and chant.
 But the exact distinctions they make will differ in both quantity and quality.
 How is communicative social action categorised across languages and cultures?
 The goal of this task is to establish a basis for cross-linguistic comparison of native metalanguages for social action.